 - Poster Sessions: Selected abstracts will be presented in poster sessions and are hung all day with two scheduled viewing periods.
 Depending on the day of the presentation, the viewing periods will either be held during lunch and an evening reception, or over breakfast and lunch.
 First authors should be available for at least one of the two daily viewing periods to informally answer questions from attendees regarding the information presented.

 Based on funding availability at the time of the award, a limited number of Merit Awards will be given to fellows and trainees who submit high-quality abstracts.
 Merit Award recipients will receive a monetary stipend, as well as complimentary registration for the Symposium.
 Fellows who wish to apply for a Merit Award should check the box in the abstract submitter, indicating they wish to apply for a Merit Award.
 Applicants will be required to upload a letter of support from their Training Program Director and a two-page curriculum vitae.
-Individuals who are selected for a Merit Award will be notified of their award in late August 2017.
+Individuals who are selected for a Merit Award will be notified of their award in September 2018.

 Each first author (presenting author) will receive an email acknowledging receipt of the abstract after initiating a submission and after completing a submission.
 The first author (presenting author) will receive a letter of notification from the Program Committee regarding its decision by September 2018.